 Nature‑Inspired Sensory Activities

-Nature offers an endless supply of easy, low-prep sensory activities that hold kids’ attention and fuel their play.
+Nature offers an endless supply of easy, low-prep sensory activities that encourage sensory exploration and provide tactile input to hold kids’ attention and fuel their play.

 Sometimes, all it takes is for them to step outside and interact with nature as we are supposed to.